UNDP-Data/st-undp/README.md

 ## Installation

 Currently, the package is distributed via GitHub only.
-You can install with `pip` with:
+You can install it with `pip`:

 ```bash
 # latest version from the default branch (not recommended)